|Duration||1 Year Full-time|

 - AR6003 Dissertation (45 credits)

-The bulk of teaching is carried out in Period 1 when lectures take place each morning, typically from 10 am to 1 pm.
+The bulk of teaching is carried out in Semester 1 when lectures take place each morning, typically from 10 am to 1 pm.
 There are also some afternoon classes.
-One course, Anatomy, is taught over both Periods 1 and 2.
+One course, Anatomy, is taught over both Semesters 1 and 2.
 All lectures, practicals and occasional field trips are mandatory.
 You are strongly encouraged to work in the Human Remains Laboratory outside class times throughout the year.

 Dr Barra Ó Donnabhain (PhD, University of Chicago) is a bioarchaeologist who has been conducting archaeological research in Ireland and other parts of the world for over 25 years.
 His publications cover a wide temporal span as well as a broad range of themes but are characterized by an integrative approach in their reconstructions of past lives.
 This is exemplified by recent papers dealing with the political use of ritualized violence and the use of bone chemistry to characterize diet and identity in Viking Age Dublin. Ó Donnabhain has directed and collaborated in archaeological projects in a number of world areas.